 Most international travellers arrive directly at Tan Son Nhat Airport, which connects Ho Chi Minh City to destinations across Asia and beyond.
 If you're already in Vietnam, you'll likely be coming from a beach town like Mui Ne or Na Trang, Dalat, or Hoi An.
 As I mentioned before, the trip from Mui Ne was only about four hours.
 From Dalat you'll likely take an overnight bus as the journey is between 7-8 hours, and from Hoi An, the bus trip is an eye-watering 19 hours.

-I wouldn't recommend going directly from Hoi An to Ho Chi Minh City, if you have the time to spare - there are so many things to see along the way!
+I wouldn't recommend going directly from Hoi An to Ho Chi Minh City, if you have the time to spare - there are so many things to see along the way, including stops in Central Vietnam!

-The great thing about Ho Chi Minh City is that it offers a real mix of historical sites, cultural experiences, and modern cityscape.
-Some of these activities will be emotionally challenging, others are pure fun, but all of them give you a different perspective on Ho Chi Minh City and Vietnam as a whole.
+The best things about Ho Chi Minh City are that it offers a real mix of historical sites, cultural experiences, and modern cityscape.
+Some of these activities will be emotionally challenging, others are pure fun, but all of them give you a different perspective on Hồ Chí Minh City and Vietnam as a whole.

 War Remnants Museum